DevRev

 Automation

-After a GitHub event is associated to a work item, the status of that work item is automatically updated according to the following rules:
+After a GitHub event is associated with an issue, the status of that issue is automatically updated according to the following rules:

 GitHub EventInitial StatusStatusStatus Detail